 A sublicense allows the BPI Certification Marks to be used by a customer of a BPI Producer Member for private label products (i.e., items sold for resale under the customer’s brand).
 It is a simple, signed legal agreement that lists products at the SKU level for both the license holder and the sublicensee.

-For more information on sublicensing, please visit the Sublicense FAQ.
+For more information on sublicensing, visit our the sublicensing section.

 What are the costs to apply and, if approved, to certify products with BPI?

 The application fee is $1,500 USD for new certifications, $500 of which is non-refundable.
 Using non-certified ingredients may result in additional application fees.
 Certifications are valid for 3 years.

 Recertification every three years is $1,000.